DuaZahra133/AI_Projects/__Week1_Regression/README.md

 - Data preprocessing & feature scaling
 - Exploratory Data Analysis (EDA) & Visualization using Matplotlib & Seaborn
 - Model evaluation metrics: R², Adjusted R², RMSE
-- End-to-end workflow for **portfolio-ready regression projects**

-1. Clone or download the folder.
-2. Open notebooks in **Google Colab** or **Jupyter Notebook**.
-3. Follow the workflow in each notebook: